This guide has everything you need to know about video SEO.

 Boom!
 You get a list of keyword ideas.
 And helpful info to help you uncover low-competition, high-volume terms.

 YTCockpit is one of the few keyword research tools on the market designed specifically for YouTube.

 To use it, enter a seed keyword into the tool:

 YTCockpit will show you a slew of keyword suggestions…and important metrics for each keyword.

 Like any keyword research tool worth its salt, YTCockpit shows you basic information for each keyword suggestion (like search volume and CPC).

 (It’s important to note that “Monthly Searches” in YTCockpit represent the amount of Google searches.
-And “Impressions Per Week” is a rough estimate of how many people view videos on that topic in Google’s Ad network…which includes YouTube.
-So while not 100% accurate, these numbers give you a rough idea of the interest people have on that topic on YouTube).
+So yeah, it’s not 100% accurate.
+But these numbers give you a rough idea of the interest people have on that topic).

 But what I REALLY like about this tool is that it sizes up the competition in YouTube.